Akash-0310/linkbio/README.md

 # LinkBio — The Link-in-Bio Page Builder

-Your own customizable page that lives behind one link — for everything you want the internet to know about you.
+Your own customizable page that lives behind one link — for everything you want the internet to know about .

 ## What it is